Sao-Ali/Sao-Ali/README.md

 <h1 align="center">Hi 👋, I'm Ali</h1>
 <h3 align="center">A passionate frontend developer from Irvine CA</h3>

-- 🔭 I’m currently working on HarminiSearch
+- 🔭 I’m currently working at panasonic

 - 🌱 I’m currently learning **AI**

-- 👨‍💻 All of my projects are available at [to be continue...](to be continue...)
+- 👨‍💻 All of my projects are available at [to be continue...]

 - 💬 Ask me about **Muay Thai and Matcha**